 Full cab enclosures are a great way to get a cozier ride and better temperature control.
 They’re especially popular in winter or for people who primarily use their side-by-side for work.

 There are two types of full cab enclosures.
 One option is to get a soft fabric or plastic enclosure that covers the whole cab.
-This “soft enclosure” is more economical, but less versatile and not as durable.
-It is a good solution if you’re not after automobile-style comfort, and it will still keep out the elements—it just won’t stand up to much abuse from rocks or brush.
+Soft enclosures are more economical, but not as tough as a hard door.
+It’s a good solution if you’re not after automobile-style comfort.
+When you pair our Primal Soft Doors with windshields and a roof, they do an excellent job of sealing your cab.
+They’re designed to stand up to a lot of abuse from trail debris too.

 Naturally, the windshield material and style will affect how much you pay.
 If you’re on a budget, it’s important to know which options are going to cost more than the others.